jhimson/Stocks-investment-tracker/README.md

 - [ ] Add a userProfile Schema and page so other users can view the watchlists of other users.
 - [ ] Integrate a news api, so the users can also have information about latest news of the stocks on their watchlists.
 - [ ] Implement OAuth authentication to be able to login using their google account.
-- [ ] Update the front-end codebase to React.js, to make it a Full-Stack MERN application.